Embracing Impermanence

 But time has its own flow.

-You’re sitting at a dinner table.
+You are sitting at a dinner table.
 Your closest friends are laughing beside you.
 The candles flicker, glasses clink, a shared memory sparks another round of joy.
 For a moment, everything feels perfect.
+But somewhere in your mind, there is a quiet knowing: this will not last forever.
+Not because something is wrong.
+But because nothing does.

 These moments sting.
 They stretch us.
-But they also soften us—if we let them.
+But they also soften us, if we let them.